Photo credit: They Live, Universal Pictures, 1988

 “In the socialist system, there’s a mix of both.
 The government operates the system to help all, but there is opportunity for private property and private wealth.
 That’s generally how we talk about it.”
 Back to Quill’s point: A socialist government could control all of the means of production — or it could, for example, use taxes to redistribute resources among the population.

-Or we could say that they live in a hyperreality: which is “an inability of consciousness to distinguish reality from a simulation of reality, especially in technologically advanced postmodern societies.
+Or we could say that Capitalists live in a hyperreality which is “an inability of consciousness to distinguish reality from a simulation of reality, especially in technologically advanced postmodern societies.
 Hyperreality is seen as a condition in which what is real and what is fiction are seamlessly blended together so that there is no clear distinction between where one ends and the other begins.”
 Postmodernism is a crucial theory to know so that you don’t get conned into believing everything that is presented to you.
 French philosophers quantified (like in quantum physics: anything is possible) social relationships with their theories.

 The “post” in postmodern suggests “after”.
 Postmodernism is best understood as a questioning of the ideas and values associated with a form of modernism that believes in progress and innovation.